-Although adjustments in population growth have recently taken place associated with the economic downturn, the forecasts estimate that by 2030 the population of the GDA will grow to 2.29 million, representing an increase of 39% over 2006 levels.
+Although a slowdown in population growth has recently taken place associated with the economic downturn, the forecasts estimate that by 2030 the population of the GDA will grow to 2.29 million, representing an increase of 39% over 2006 levels11.

-The population forecasts used in the Strategy assume that the 2030 share of the state's population living in the GDA will remain constant at the 2006 (and 2011) share of 39%.
+The population forecasts used in the Strategy assume that the 2030 share of the state's population living in the GDA will remain constant at the 2006 share of 39%.